kardeepak77/ST558Prj1/README.md

 ![](README_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-Using facet\_wrap layer density plot of active and inactive player for mostSaves in one game by a goalieis created as follows -
+Using facet\_wrap layer density plot of active and inactive player for mostSaves in one game by a goalies created as follows -

 ``` r
 ggplot(goalie_msg, aes(x = mostSavesOneGame, ..density..)) +